viamrobotics/docs/docs/services/slam/cartographer/_index.md

 - turn gently and gradually, completely avoiding sudden quick turns
 - make frequent loop closures, arriving back at a previously mapped area so the machine can correct for errors in the map layout
 - stay relatively (but not extremely) close to walls
-- use a robot that can go smoothly over bumps and transitions between flooring areas
+- use a machine that can go smoothly over bumps and transitions between flooring areas
 - drive at a moderate speed

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).